DFHack/dfhack/docs/plugins/jobutils.rst

     Change the selected "Construct Traction Bench" job (which has three source
     items: a table, a mechanism, and a chain) to specifically use a marble mechanism.
+``job item-type 2 TABLE``
+    Change the selected "Encrust furniture with blue jade" job (which has two source items: a cut gem and a piece of improvable furniture) to specifically use a table instead of just any furniture.